 Eight Advanced Filters are built-in to the camera to enhance the aesthetic quality of imagery further:

-- A built-in flash provides additional illumination to imagery for photographing in dark conditions.
+A built-in flash provides additional illumination to imagery for photographing in dark conditions.
+The flash will automatically synchronize with the shutter at all shutter speeds from 1/2000 sec. or slower.